 - Offering repair advice: After the home inspection, your agent helps you understand what repairs your buyer’s lender requires, which structural and safety issues need to be taken care of, and which repairs might not be necessary to complete the sale.

 - Staging: Staging involves decluttering and styling your home, so it looks as attractive as possible.
-The Real Estate Staging Association reports that staged properties typically sell 86% faster than unstaged homes.
 Your agent may bring in pieces of furniture or use virtual staging to attract buyers.

 - Negotiating: Going from an initial offer to closing involves many moving parts.
 A listing agent communicates with buyers to iron out the details of your deal, working out contingencies, title searches, and all the other components of the closing process while advocating on your behalf so that you end up with the best possible deal.